mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.6 (03 October 2016) =

+*Bugs:*

+* Required fields should no longer attempt to valide upon show.
+* Country fields can now be used in conditions.
+* Fixed a couple of conversion issues with older form imports.
+* Conditionally shown/hidden fields should all show properly in submission data.

+*Changes:*

+* Conditions can now be created using > and < with textboxes and textareas.

 = 3.0.5 (28 September 2016) =